kalbasit/watch_tower/README.md

 [![Click here to lend your support to: Open Source Projects and make a donation at www.pledgie.com !](http://www.pledgie.com/campaigns/16123.png?skin_name=chrome)](http://www.pledgie.com/campaigns/16123)

-WatchTower helps you track the time you spend on each project.
+WatchTower helps you track the time you spend on each project and on each file in the project.

 # Introduction

-Are you tired of not-knowing how much each of your projects really costs?
+Did you ever wonder how much each of your projects really costs?
 Watch Tower comes to the rescue.

-WatchTower runs in the background and it monitors your editors (see Supported Editors) and records the time you spend on each file and thus on the project in total, and using a web interface, it presents you with statistics on each project
+WatchTower runs in the background and monitors your editors (see Supported Editors) and records the time you spend on each file and thus on the project in total.
+Using a simple but powerful web interface, you can view details and statistics of each project and the edited files.

 # Features